Cribl-Community/.github/profile/README.md

 Open an issue in the relevant repo, or start a discussion if discussions are enabled.

-If the idea does not fit an existing repo, open an issue in this welcome repo and tell us what you want to build or share.
+If the idea does not fit an existing repo, open an issue in the welcome repo and tell us what you want to build or share.